ON THIS PAGE

 How to Synchronize an Ephemeral Instance on a Per-Session Basis

 You can synchronize an ephemeral instance across Routing Engines or Virtual Chassis members for all commit operations performed for the duration that the ephemeral instance is open, which we are loosely referring to as a session.
-This should not be confused with the NETCONF or Junos XML protocol session.
+This session should not be confused with the NETCONF or Junos XML protocol session.
 Synchronizing the instance on a per-session basis enables you to execute multiple load and commit operations and ensure that each commit operation automatically synchronizes the instance until you close it.

 To synchronize an ephemeral instance for all commit operations performed for the duration that the instance is open:

-How to Automatically Synchronize an Ephemeral Instance Upon Commit
+How to Automatically Synchronize an Ephemeral Instance upon Commit

 On devices running Junos OS Release 22.1R1 or later and devices running Junos OS Evolved, you can configure an ephemeral instance so that it synchronizes its configuration across Routing Engines or Virtual Chassis members every time you commit the instance.